CAPT-G/Hook/README.md

-Certainly!
-Here's a sample README file for the Casino Game project:

----

 # Casino Game

 Welcome to the Casino Game!
 This Python module simulates an online casino game with user authentication and role-based access.
 It includes classes and functions for playing casino games, managing user coins, and handling payouts.